Why OrganiGram Holdings Inc. (OGI)’s Most Recent Report Reveals Some Hints About Its Future

 OGI’s Market Performance

-OGI stocks went down by -10.57% for the week, with a monthly drop of -19.71% and a quarterly performance of -16.35%, while its annual performance rate touched 113.59%.
-The volatility ratio for the week stands at 4.19% while the volatility levels for the past 30 days are set at 4.67% for OrganiGram Holdings Inc..
-The simple moving average for the period of the last 20 days is -9.45% for OGI stocks with a simple moving average of -18.07% for the last 200 days.
+OGI stocks went up by 0.91% for the week, with a monthly drop of -9.76% and a quarterly performance of -24.49%, while its annual performance rate touched 83.47%.
+The volatility ratio for the week stands at 5.06% while the volatility levels for the past 30 days are set at 4.74% for OrganiGram Holdings Inc..
+The simple moving average for the period of the last 20 days is -5.73% for OGI stocks with a simple moving average of -18.00% for the last 200 days.

-During the last 5 trading sessions, OGI fell by -10.57%, which changed the moving average for the period of 200-days by +53.85% in comparison to the 20-day moving average, which settled at $2.41.
-In addition, OrganiGram Holdings Inc. saw 65.41% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OGI rose by +0.91%, which changed the moving average for the period of 200-days by +52.05% in comparison to the 20-day moving average, which settled at $2.34.
+In addition, OrganiGram Holdings Inc. saw 66.92% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OGI